Timothy D. Jardine

 Understanding rivers and their social relations: A critical step to advance environmental water management

-Elizabeth P. Anderson, Sue Jackson, Rebecca E. Tharme, Michael M. Douglas, Joseph E. Flotemersch, Margreet Zwarteveen, Chicu Lokgariwar, Mariana Montoya, Alaka Wali, Gail Tipa, Timothy D. Jardine, Julian D. Olden, Lin Cheng, John Conallin, Barbara Cosens, Chris Dickens, Dustin Garrick, David Groenfeldt, Jane Eleuter Kabogo, Dirk J. Roux, Albert Ruhí, Angela Arthington
+Elizabeth P. Anderson, Sue Jackson, Rebecca E. Tharme, Michael M. Douglas, Joseph E. Flotemersch, Margreet Zwarteveen, Chicu Lokgariwar, Mariana Montoya, Alaka Wali, Gail Tipa, Timothy D. Jardine, Julian D. Olden, Lin Cheng, John Conallin, Barbara Cosens, Chris Dickens, Dustin Garrick, David Groenfeldt, Jane Eleuter Kabogo, Dirk J. Roux, Albert Ruhí, Angela H. Arthington

 WIREs Water, Volume 6, Issue 6